Estonian folklore

 Friedrich Reinhold Kreutzwald started collecting Estonian folklore in 1843 but ended up changing the tales considerably.
 The materials collected primarily from Virumaa were reworked and published as The Old Tales of the Estonian People in 1866.

 Alexander H. Neus' anthology Ehstnische Volkslieder (3 vols; 1850–52) is considered the first scholarly publication on Estonian folksongs.
-In total 1,300 songs are given in Estonian language and in German translation.
+In total 1,300 songs are given in Estonian and in German translation.

 The president of The Society of the Estonian Literati, Pastor Dr. Jakob Hurt, considered the "king of Estonian folklore" began collecting Estonian folklore in the 1870s.
 The total amount collected is approximately 12,400 pages.
-In The Old Harp (Vana Kannel), 2 volumes of folksongs were published from 1875–76.
+In The Old Harp (Vana Kannel), 2 volumes of folksongs were published from 1875 to 1876.
 Two more volumes were added in 1938 and 1941.
-The Setus Songs (Setukeste laulud) in 3 volumes were published from 1904–1907.
+The Setus Songs (Setukeste laulud) in 3 volumes were published from 1904 to 1907.
 Inspired by Hurt's work, Matthias J. Eisen started a folklore collection in the 1880s resulting a collection of 90,000 pages.
-Oskar Kallas, Ph.D (1868–1946) studied at the University of Helsinki and was the first folklore scholar of Estonian descent.
+Oskar Kallas, Ph.D.
+(1868–1946) studied at the University of Helsinki and was the first folklore scholar of Estonian descent.

 After the establishment of the Republic of Estonia, Walter Anderson was appointed to the newly founded chair of folklore at the University of Tartu.
 Anderson's most significant students were Oskar Loorits and :et:August Annist.
 Loorits became the director of the Estonian Folklore Archives founded in 1927.
 His major field was folk religion and mythology, a study on Estonian, Livonian and Russian folk beliefs.
-His most monumental work Grundzüge des estnischen Volksglaubens was published from 1949–1957 in Copenhagen.
+His most monumental work Grundzüge des estnischen Volksglaubens was published from 1949 to 1957 in Copenhagen.
 Arvo Krikmann and Ingrid Sarv assembled the five-volume Estonian proverb collection "Eesti vanasõnad" between 1980 and 1988.